perminder-klair/cms-core/README.md

-# TepTap CMS
+# YepTap CMS

-TepTap Cms based on Yii Framework
+YepTap Cms based on Yii Framework

 Read the `/documentation/index.html` for more information